We know that there are a lot of things you still need to get done before you start your first day of classes, and we can help with that!

 - Course & Fee Statement – to view your projected semester charges and financial aid information

-- My Account Balances – to view current account balance due and account activity
+- My Account Balances – to view your current account balance due and account activity

 - Pay Bill Online – for instructions on paying your semester bill